Today In History logo TIH

 2017

-The Syrian Democratic Forces launched a major offensive to clear Islamic State fighters from territories north and east of the Euphrates River.
-This campaign successfully severed the group's last land corridor between its Syrian and Iraqi strongholds, effectively ending their territorial caliphate in the region.
+The Syrian Democratic Forces announced the start of the Deir ez-Zor campaign on September 9, 2017, launching a multi-axis offensive to clear Islamic State fighters from territory north and east of the Euphrates River.
+Backed by U.S. air power and special operations advisers, the SDF methodically advanced through IS-held villages and oil infrastructure over the following months.
+The campaign severed the group's last land corridor between its Syrian and Iraqi territories, collapsing the physical caliphate.

 2022